-First we recommend signing in to the site by creating a free account or becoming an annual member for $25.
+First we recommend signing in to the site by creating a free account.
 If you're not signed in you can still view site information, but you won't be able to comment, draw, or interact.
-To sign up for a free account you can use your email address to create a WDWOT account, or if you're a Facebook user you can click the Facebook Connect button.
-Free users can comment, draw a limited number of Neighborhoods, and receive updates, while paid members have access to additional features.
+To sign up for a free account you can use your email address, or if you're a Facebook user you can click the Facebook Connect button.
+With an account you can comment, draw Neighborhoods and receive updates.

 WDWOT is a powerful tool that can be put to a number of uses.
 We invite you to let us know how you’d like to use the site.
 Please leave your questions, comments, and suggestions in the WDWOT Feedback (link) Forum.